 2.3 A modified temperature-dependent surplus production model

-We modified the Pella-Thomlinson surplus production model to address the issue of nonconsecutive and imprecise recreational harvest data.
+We modified the Pella-Thomlinson surplus production model to address the issue of nonconsecutive and imprecise recreational harvest data, a common challenge in inland fisheries with many dispersed lakes, rivers, and participants (citation).
 Annual recreational harvests were not treated as known and accurate quantities in the dynamic model, but as observations subjected to observation error.
 We then incorporated a multiplicative temperature effect term into the dynamic model to quantify the effect of warming on surplus production.
 The modified temperature-dependent surplus production model is written as follows: